kimsultech/wingpanel-indicator-sysmon/README.md

 ## Installation using the deb package

 You can also find a deb package available with every release in the releases page.
-To install it you just need to download it and run:
+To install it you just need to download the package for your elementary OS release and run:

 ```
-sudo dpkg -i wingpanel-indicator-sysmon_<release>_amd64.deb
+sudo dpkg -i wingpanel-indicator-sysmon_<release>_<hera|odin>_amd64.deb
 ```

 ## Special thanks and credits